2024-2025 Columbia Business School Essay Tips and Example Essays

 They do not ask you how CBS will help you reach your goals, like many other goals essays do.
 As such, keep any mentions of CBS brief and ensure the star of the show here is your future and your motivations for pursuing the path you desire.

 TOP TIP: If you’re still not sure about your MBA goals, we’ve written a post designed to help you think through what your objectives are and how you might present them in your MBA application.
-You can check that post out here!
+You can check that post out here

+Need more guidance?
 Our MBA Resource Center has dozens of past successful Columbia Business School essays that worked to get our clients admitted and a detailed brainstorm to help you plan out a winning CBS essay.
+Our center also includes guides for all top global MBA programs, detailed essay brainstorms, interview tips and mocks, CV templates, and recommendation letter guides.
+Click to join

 MBA Resources Center

-2.3.
+2.4.
 Essay 2 Tips

-Tell us about a time when you were challenged around one of these five skills.
-Describe the situation, the actions you took, and the outcome.
+Describe a time or situation when you had the need to utilize one or more of these five skills, and tell us the actions you took and the outcome.
 (250 words)

 The topic of diversity and inclusion has become increasingly center stage both in the business world and in MBA admissions.
 Columbia’s return to an essay question focused on their PPIL program is a reflection of Columbia’s continued effort to train leaders who truly value and promote inclusivity.